OpenBuildings/jam/guide/jam/associations.md

 #### extend

-Jerry allows you to extend the `Jam_Builder` for each model, but you might want to add functionality for the builder of only the specific association (it might not make sense outside of it).
+Jam allows you to extend the `Jam_Builder` for each model, but you might want to add functionality for the builder of only the specific association (it might not make sense outside of it).
 To do this you can use the `extend` option.
 For example lets add a specific condition to the orders of a supplier

 ```php
 <?php